A story travelling through the wild lands of embedded C++, following mystery crashes, memory leaks, uninitialized pointers and compiler bugs

 Once upon a time, I graduated from university with not a trace of C++ knowledge under my belt, and promptly got a job writing C++.
 The codebase was running piggy-backed on a Sierra Wireless SL6087 modem, which gave us roughly 0.5 second time slices where we could run our code before we needed to hand back control to the modem and wait for it to call our code’s entry point again.
 This, naturally, gave rise to a lot of state machines.
 We had about 2MB of RAM to play with, a 2G modem which we could send AT commands to, various I2C, UART and SPI interfaces, and a few GPIOs we could wiggle.
 The UART was connected to a little printer, and the SPI to another microcontroller (a venerable Motorola MCS08GT32) which handled a keypad, some buttons, power etc.

-At the time when I joined, the product had a significant uptime deficiency.
-The initial contractors who had written the codebase were more fluent in Java than C++, and this lead to a number of Java-isms that didn’t work particularly well in a constrained memory environments, such as missing deletes for allocated memory.
+s for allocated memory.
 There had already been a lot of work in improving the uptime, which had gone from ~20 minutes to about 2 hours, before the device would fail with, usually, an OOM and do a hard reset.
 This was particularly annoying if it happened while the user was doing something.
-As a result, a lot of work had been done in making sure that a crash at any point in time resulted in certain states not being re-run (eg. the deduction in balance from the customer’s account), while other things always reran (eg. printing out a receipt with a redemable voucher code).
+As a result, a lot of work had been done in making sure that a crash at any point in time resulted in certain states not being re-run (eg. the deduction in balance from the customer’s account), while other things always reran (eg. printing out a receipt with a redeemable voucher code).

-We scratched our heads for a good while, and eventually received the suggestion from Paul Butcher (who was on the board of directors) to give NVWA a try (it was hosted on SourceForge back then).
-This was a bunch of macros and some tracking code, which overrode all instances of new, malloc/alloc, delete and free.
+.
 It then did its own memory tracking on top of the normal allocator, and had a special function which would let you get information about what line of code called every single currently allocated chunk of memory.
-The overhead was pretty high, but this quickly let us track down a few remaining memory leaks (which came, invariably, from unclear contracts in APIs between differenc classes on who owned memory…) and increase the uptime to, on average, about 8 hours.
+The overhead was pretty high, but this quickly let us track down a few remaining memory leaks (which came, invariably, from unclear contracts in APIs between difference classes on who owned memory…) and increase the uptime to, on average, about 8 hours.

 Now, what was different about the new uptime was that it seemed to be completely random.
 Sometimes it would crash within a minute of startup, and sometimes it would run for days.
 We had hundreds of devices in the field which meant that after a software rollout we could get stats pretty quickly, but really this pointed to a different paradigm from what we had before.
 During lengthy investigations we found one instance of something like: